haxtheweb/edtechjoker/draft-outline.md

 ## HAX Camp PSU May 9/10
 All projects would be welcome additions to discuss at HAX camp, a free event for students and industry to meet around frontend web skills -- https://www.eventbrite.com/e/hax-camp-web-components-all-the-things-tickets-288109562457

+## Week 13
+### Tues
+- Review code produced by teams for check in 3.
+- Feedback will be potentially via PR, textual comment, or me walking through how something works in class.
+- After review there will be more time to work in class

+Check in is to have some notes added to your 11ty doc site about what was accomplished with links to code / test spaces.
+Backend / API / PM people should read / watch the videos in this article -- https://swagger.io/blog/news/whats-new-in-openapi-3-0/ .
+This check in will touch on starting to document pieces of the API as far as what you'll need in the end to produce a working OpenAPI 3.0 spec document, a standard way of documenting APIs IRL.
+Here is an example from HAXcms for reference: http://haxcms.herokuapp.com/system/api/openapi/json

+### Thursday
+- Working day in class

+### Check in 4 due
+Sunday at midnight
+- any additional code you want reviewed
+- All endpoints must be started
+- Front end stub code should be at least attempted
+- OpenAPI spec document started

 ## Week 12
 ### Tues / Thurs
 - Working days with attendence